jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Deceased/Gunner Ironford.md

 Gunner told Cassius that he was no longer a Paladin of the Church of Laduguer.
 Solonor told Sundara that he broke his oath to the Church.

+Apparently attacked and pirated many FETC ships and had a large debt to the FETC.

 ### Current Activities
 Stole back The Icebreaker in New Calim because he had some business out East.
 The ship was destroyed in the battle (Session [[22 - 02182024|22]] and [[23 - 02232024|23]]).
 Solonor explained that he repaired the ship for Gunner in exchange for gold, resources, and [[Spark]].